 The platform leverages AI and IoT to empower building managers with the knowledge and tools to make informed decisions, enabling high-performance buildings by almost every sustainability measure, and further driving positive behavioural changes amongst occupants.

 With energy management as the core, customers have the option to select from various add-on modules in the areas of tenant sub-metering, managing distributed energy, electric vehicle charging systems, asset management, sustainability, indoor environment, user engagement, and much more.

 There is a specific module available for businesses that need to efficiently manage the overall energy use by tenants and in common areas.
 This module simplifies what has been traditionally a massive challenge for commercial building operators, in managing utilities whilst minimising billing errors and productivity losses.

-To drive greater sustainability branding for commercial buildings, another module available is the Sustainability Display.
-This digital display, typically installed at high-traffic spaces such as lift lobbies or reception areas, provides timely data on the building’s aggregated utilities consumption and its resulting carbon emissions, which can be monitored over time and compared to other similar buildings or facilities.
+To drive greater sustainability branding for commercial buildings, another module available is GET™ Engaged.
+This is a digital display typically installed at high-traffic spaces such as lift lobbies or reception areas, provides timely data on the building’s aggregated utilities consumption and its resulting carbon emissions, which can be monitored over time and compared to other similar buildings or facilities.

-Across the full Smart Digital Suite, SP Digital’s knowledge and innovation enable energy efficiency, operational efficiency, and improved occupant well-being and comfort for the built environment.
-The company vows to continue enhancing its Smart Digital Suite of solutions to better serve customers.
+Across the full GET™ suite, SP Digital’s knowledge and innovation enable energy efficiency, operational efficiency, and improved occupant well-being and comfort for the built environment.
+The company vows to continue enhancing its GET™ suite of solutions to better serve customers.

-To know more about SP Digital, the Smart Digital Suite, and its full portfolio of advice and services, contact: firstname.lastname@example.org.
+To know more about SP Digital, GET™, and its full portfolio of advice and services, contact: firstname.lastname@example.org.